MrHacker26/vi-data-notify-bot/README.md

 # VI Data Notify Bot 📱🔔

+> **Note:** This project is no longer actively maintained.
+The goal of receiving 5G updates for my location has been achieved.
+The code is available for anyone who wants to fork and adapt it.

 A Cloudflare Worker-based bot that monitors VI (Vodafone Idea) for unlimited 4G/5G data plans and sends real-time notifications via Telegram when these plans become available.

 ## 💡 Why This Bot?